Emily

 Emily is a feminine given name derived from the Roman family name "Aemilius", and is the feminine form of the name Emil.

 Popularity

 Emily has been a popular name in the English-speaking world, ranking among the most popular names in the United States, Canada, the United Kingdom, Ireland, Australia, and New Zealand.
 For more than a decade, from 1996 to 2007, it was the most common name given to girls in the United States.
 It has declined in usage in some countries but has remained a well-used name all over the world.
 In 2022, it was the 31st most popular name given to girls in Canada.

+In the English-speaking world, the name Emily first became popular thanks to German-born Princess Amelia of Great Britain, who was called Emily in English.

 The popularity of the name in the 1990s and early years of the 21st century has given the name an everywoman image for women in their twenties.
 As a result, the name has recently been used for a number of characters in film and television productions such as Emily the Criminal and Emily in Paris.